-Kevin is a twice Emmy-nominated cinematographer, as well as a writer, director, and designer, whose work has appeared on ABC, NBC, National Geographic Television, Animal Planet, The History Channel, ESPN, SyFy, Nickelodeon, The Disney Channel, and in numerous feature films.
-His commercial clients include Johnson & Johnson and Verve Music Group.
+Kevin is a twice Emmy-nominated cinematographer, as well as a writer, producer, and designer, whose work has appeared on ABC, NBC, A&E, National Geographic Television, Discovery ID, Oxygen, Animal Planet, The History Channel, ESPN, SyFy, Nickelodeon, The Disney Channel, and in numerous feature films.
+His list of commercial clients includes Johnson & Johnson and Verve Music Group.

-He began his career over 20 years ago as an “art dog”, working as a scenic artist and props person on films such as Psycho 4, Somebody Has to Shoot the Picture, and thrill rides E.T’s Adventure at Universal Studios Florida.
+He began his career over 30 years ago as an art dog, working as a scenic artist and props person on films such as Psycho 4, Somebody Has to Shoot the Picture, and thrill rides like E.T’s Adventure at Universal Studios Florida.
 He spent the better part of a year in a hard-hat and respirator, and discovered a healthy respect for power tools when he almost lost his index finger to a hole saw.

 Realizing that technical production was his primary interest (and probably safer), Kevin gained employment with Chapman Studio Equipment, and worked with camera dollies, cranes and remote arms.
 He also learned a lot about operating a camera, having a front row seat while pushing a dolly for various seasoned DP’s and directors.
-He worked as a dolly grip for several years on commercials for Ford, Minolta, Minute Maid, Major League Baseball, Buick, Reebok, etc… and day played on feature films like Cape Fear, China Moon, Problem Child 2, Dead Presidents, and television shows like Swamp Thing and Superboy.
+He worked as a dolly grip for several years on commercials for Ford, Minolta, Minute Maid, Major League Baseball, Buick, Reebok, etc… and day played on feature films like Cape Fear and China Moon, and television shows like Swamp Thing and The Adventures of Superboy.

 Day jobs aside, Kevin also met up with other like-minded youngsters who wanted to produce their own films.
-The first film he photographed was an experimental film short about an existentially despondent vampire, called The Middle of a Two Tone Existence, which was also an experiment in getting the most out of a digital image, when the idea of digital cinematography was still gaining a foothold.
+The first film he photographed was an experimental film short about an existentially despondent vampire, called The Middle of a Two Tone Existence, which, in 1994, was also an experiment in getting the most out of a video image, when the idea of digital cinematography was still gaining a foothold.

 As it happened, a New York producer with whom he had worked on several occasions recommended him for an ambitious update of Disney’s Winnie the Pooh.
-The series, The Book of Pooh, was being developed as a special effects-laden puppet show, with animated, real time 3D virtual sets that were combined with live-action puppet characters.
-He flew to New York, was then taken by van to Massachusetts, where he spent the next ten days in FX guru Douglas Trumbull’s remote digital effects facility, operating something that looked like a giant backhoe with a camera attached to it.
-Two years and just as many seasons later he would receive his first Emmy nomination for his work on that show.
+The series, The Book of Pooh, was being developed as a special effects-laden puppet show, with animated, real-time 3D virtual sets that were combined with live-action puppet characters.
+He flew to New York and was taken by van to western Massachusetts, where he spent the next ten days in FX guru Douglas Trumbull’s remote digital effects facility, operating something that looked like a giant backhoe with a camera attached to it.
+Two years, and just as many seasons later, he would receive his first Emmy nomination for his work on that show.

 Soon after that, he began what would be a six year collaboration with Adam Matalon on Matalon’s film, Seasons In the Valley, a documentary that turned out to be the progenitor of Chatsby Films, the production company he and Matalon founded together.
 The film had its world premiere at the Rhode Island International Film Festival, and enjoyed a successful festival run, winning ‘Best Feature Documentary’ at the Queens International Film Festival.